-Diploma in Dental Nursing course provide highly regarded qualification in the dental sector/industries.
+The Diploma in Dental nursing course provide highly regarded qualification in the dental sector/industries.
 They command good starting salaries and provide many opportunities to develop a rewarding career.
 On successful completion of a dental nursing course you will have gained extensive skills and knowledge of clinical practice, communication with both patient and dental professionals and the management and leadership skills that are required to work and manage in a dental surgery.
 The dental nursing qualification also opens up opportunities for further studies such as in oral health, radiography, dental hygiene or dental therapy.
 All of these specialisms open up exciting career opportunities.

-The School of Dental Nursing in Reading provides NEBDN Dental Nursing Diploma Level 3 courses in Dental Nursing.
+The School of Dental Nursing in West London (Acton) provides NEBDN Dental Nursing Diploma Level 3 courses in Dental Nursing.
 We have provided this qualification since 2006 and therefore have extensive experience in ensuring that our students receive the tuition and learning support that will enable them to achieve success.
 Our record of student achievement has been consistently above the national average and many of our students have gone on to enjoy a fulfilling career in the dental sector of health care.

 So apply today to study our Dental Nursing Training course in West London with The School of Dental Nursing and gain a highly regarded qualification as an entry to a very worthwhile career within the dental profession.
 Please contact us for more details.